iteam1/jetboy/README.md

 [gui.py](/gui.py): create a robot's face for visual-communication

 if you want to run multi programs in the terminal, example: `python3 gpio.py & server.py`

-*Notes:*

-- `jetson.GPIO`: This libary is built-in jetson-nano board or rasberry pi board, and just can run on this hardware.

-- `pyrealsense2`: build from source C with Cmake by bash-script.

-- `opencv-contrib-python`: build from source C with C make by bash-script but now it not necessary.

 #### Tools